204 Ruger Ammo For Sale

-Hornady Manufacturing and Ruger Firearms saw the need for an improved small bore cartridge with high velocity and joined together in 2004 to create the .204 Ruger.
-The .204 Ruger, when it was introduced, was the speediest production .20 caliber cartridge in existence.
-Designed to hunt varmints, the .204 Ruger case was based on a slightly modified .222 Remington Magnum.
-They necked down the .222 case to 0.204 inches.
-They moved the shoulder of the cartridge forward and changed its angle to 30 degrees.
+Based on the need for an improved small bore cartridge with high velocity, Hornady Manufacturing and Ruger Firearms joined together in 2004 to create the .204 Ruger.
+When it was introduced, the .204 Ruger was the speediest production .20 caliber cartridge in existence.
+The case was based on a slightly modified .222 Remington Magnum, making it the perfect round to hunt varmints.
+They necked down the .222 case to 0.204 inches, moved the shoulder of the cartridge forward, and changed its angle to 30 degrees.
 Rounds fired from cases with these changes in dimensions achieved an exceedingly high velocity and sub MOA accuracy at 100 yards, yet the cartridge generated less recoil than other rounds in its class.

 Ruger continues to make rifles chambered for the .204 Ruger cartridge, as do Mossberg, Remington, and Savage among others.
-Rifles with a bolt action a very common, as are single shot rifles.
-Federal, Hornady, Remington, and Winchester manufacture .204 Ruger ammunition, and it can be found readily.
+Rifles with a bolt action are very common, as are single shot rifles.
+Federal, Hornady, Remington, and Winchester manufacture .204 Ruger ammunition, which can be found readily.

 For shooters who want a great cartridge with mild recoil and excellent accuracy, they would do well to choose the .204 Ruger.

 204 Ruger Ballistics: Chart of Average 204 Ruger Ballistics

 Note: This information comes from the manufacturer and is for informational purposes only.
 The actual ballistics obtained with your firearm can vary considerably from the advertised ballistics.
 Also, ballistics can vary from lot to lot with the same brand and type load.